stratumn/agent/README.md

 ## Development

 This multi-package repository (monorepo) is managed by [Lerna](https://github.com/lerna/lerna) to streamline development and testing of cross libraries changes.
 Make sure you've read Lerna documentation before starting.
 Lerna is configured to use [`yarn`](https://yarnpkg.com/en/) for dependency management.
-Make sure you have it up and running.
+Make sure you have it installed.

 Install dependencies:

 ```
 yarn
-npm run bootstrap
+yarn bootstrap
 ```

 Run tests:

 ```
-npm test
+yarn test
-npm run lint
+yarn lint
 ```

 Publish dependencies: